Hours

 Visit the Pre-Wall Street Career Track website for more information.

-Advanced Placement Scores
+Advanced Placement scores

 Wake Forest needs to receive your AP scores directly from the College Board.
-Log in to your College Board profile no later than June 15 to request that your scores be sent to the Office of the University Registrar (college code 5885).
+Log in to your College Board profile no later than June 20 to request that your scores be sent to the Office of the University Registrar (college code 5885).
 If you request your scores by this date, they may be received at Wake Forest University in time for registration in July.
 You must complete this process to ensure that the University Registrar receives your official scores, even if you submitted AP scores with your admissions application or prior to your enrollment.
 Please note that score processing may take up to two weeks once Wake Forest receives the scores from the College Board.
 Scores of 4 or 5 will generally result in AP credit, but there are exceptions.

 Refer to the Advanced Placement and International Baccalaureate page for information on credit awarded, course equivalency and exemptions for specific tests and scores.

-International Baccalaureate Scores
+International Baccalaureate scores

 Official IB transcripts must be submitted to the Office of the University Registrar.
 Contact your IB program coordinator or submit a request through the IB website as soon as possible.